Anukriti007/XMLProjectIS/README.md

 **Example 1.1**
-Given: Data of Top 250 Movies and TV Shows is available
+Given: Data of Latest Top 250 Movies and TV Shows is available

 When Search for "Fight Club"